 After upgrading Docker Engine, any containers that was running before the upgrade is automatically restarted, regardless of the autorestart setting.
 Containers that were stopped are not restarted.

-Upgrading nodes using the API and CLI
+Upgrade nodes using the API and CLI

-See our API and CLI documentation for more information on how to upgrade nodes with our API, SDKs and the CLI.upgrade, engine, node
+See our API and CLI documentation for more information on how to upgrade nodes with our API, SDKs, and the CLI.upgrade, engine, node